UW-INFO442-WI25/mo-cloud/docs/TestingProtocol.md

 - The user can apply each filter individually and in combination.
 - The user can use the search bar to receive the matching tasks.
 - The user can see the visualization generated on the dashboard after recording the tasks.
+- The user can open and close sidebar menu on dahsboard easily with all responsive size

 #### Expected Result
 - All core features (add tasks, search bar, task filter, and visualization) work without bugs or system errors.